pagefaultgames/pokerogue-locales/README.md

 *Waiting for them to be more complete, needs help*

 - da - Danish
-- he - Hebrew *(Note: The game needs to be properly compatible with right-to-left languages before being implemented)*
+- he - Hebrew *(Note: The game needs to be properly compatible with right-to-left languages before being implemented.
+Any help on this regard would be very welcomed.)*
 - tr - Turkish
 - ro - Romanian